-While U.S. courts have pointed to the potential for civil claims to undermine "[t]he need for unhesitating and decisive action by military officers," civilian employees of the Department of Defense (DoD) are free to bring such claims, as may military contractors sue their employers for injuries arising out of sexual assault or harassment.
+While U.S. courts have pointed to the potential for civil claims to undermine "[t]he need for unhesitating and decisive action by military officers," civilian employees of the DoD are free to bring such claims, as may military contractors sue their employers for injuries arising out of sexual assault or harassment.
 There is no defensible reason to grant this right to certain DoD employees while excluding others.